The Shaft-Tail Finch

 - Clean droppings tray.

 - Sanitize and rotate accessories.

 - Thoroughly rinse and dry the enclosure.

 If you have any questions about our aviaries or how to care for your Shaft-Tail finches, don’t hesitate to reach out today!

 Thank you for visiting our blog!
 We will continue our finch-focused blog series on Tuesday, March 28th, 2023, so check back in to learn about the Strawberry Finch!

-In the meantime, keep an eye out for our other informative blog posts on birds, aviaries, fish, and aquariums!
+Also, keep an eye out for our other informative blog posts on birds, aviaries, fish, and aquariums!